habitat-sh/habitat/www/source/docs/concepts-services.html.md

 ## Leader election

 Habitat provides leader election capabilities out of the box for any topology that needs it.
 Leader election is implemented in the supervisor, using the [Bully](https://en.wikipedia.org/wiki/Bully_algorithm) algorithm.
-Habitat is a weakly consistent system, so it does not use Paxos, Raft, or other strong consistency systems.
+Habitat is a weakly consistent system, so it does not use Paxos or Raft, etc. for consensus.

 <hr>
 <ul class="main-content--link-nav">